Submit Document

 Examples of secondary sources include:

-• publications: books, textbooks, magazines, encyclopaedias, records
+• publications: non-fiction books, peer-reviewed academic articles, textbooks, magazines, encyclopaedias

-• history-based documents: historical movies, historical textbooks
+• history-based documents: historical movies, historical textbooks, documentaries

-• reviews: book reviews, peer-reviewed articles.
+• reviews: book reviews, literature reviews.

 It is important to remember that whether or not a source is primary or secondary depends on who created it and when it was created, not the form of the source.
 For example, a magazine article can be a primary source if it is written by a person who has direct knowledge of the situation under study; however, it may be a secondary source if it comprises an analysis of what someone else has found.